-In this post, you’ll discover the ultimate list of interesting facts about the Seagram Building.
+In this post, you’ll discover the ultimate list of interesting facts about the Seagram Building, a remarkable feat of International Style architecture.

 1. The Seagram Building is located in Midtown Manhattan